WooCommerce Appointments: Set Up Online Booking

 Step 1: Create the Bookable Product

 Add a new WooCommerce product and set the product type to “Bookable Product.”
-Select the Appointment booking type.
-This activates the time-slot interface and opens the scheduling configuration options.
-Give the product a name that matches the service, like “30-Minute Consultation” or “Haircut and Style.”
+In the Booking Options settings, set the Booking Type to Appointment.
+That switches on the time-slot interface and exposes the scheduling fields.
+Name the product after the service itself, something like “30-Minute Consultation” or “Haircut and Style,” since that name is what the customer sees at checkout.

 Step 2: Configure the Booking Settings